jeremy-rifkin/libassert/README.md

 know anything about the value of `n`.

-`assert_eq`, `assert_lteq`, ... and other related variants are common extensions to the standard library's assert functionality, with mixed success.
-Ideally the programmer should be able to just write `assert(count > 0);` and the language / library will provide diagnostic information for them.
+`assert_eq`, `assert_lteq`, ... and other related variants are common extensions to the standard library's assert functionality but they don't put much effort into displaying diagnostics most effectively.
+Furthermore, ideally the programmer should be able to just write `assert(count > 0);` and the language / library will provide diagnostic information for them.

 Fail messages are valuable: They allow the programmer to explain the purpose of an assertion and what it means if the assertion is failing.
 Adding these messages is often zero-cost, we would be documenting the purpose of an assert in a comment anyway.
-While an optional message is allowed in `static_assert`, we aren't able to provide an associated information message with asserts with out-of-the-box assert.h/cassert asserts (`assert(("this should be unreachable", false));` is not an option because of `-Wunused-value`).
+While an optional message is allowed in `static_assert`, we aren't able to provide an associated information message with asserts with out-of-the-box assert.h/cassert asserts.

 Throughout languages a common theme exists: Assertions are very minimal (even in the cold fail paths).
 Why?
 Their purpose is to provide diagnostic info, being lightweight does not matter.